AokiOfficial/Aoki/INSTRUCTIONS.md

 This is a guide on how to work with the Aoki codebase in general, and how to combat the ambiguity of what Seyfert's state is right now through what I discovered through trial-and-error.

+This documentation was written on:
+- Seyfert v3.1.2
+- Aoki v4.5 (which is this branch)
+- 26 hours of coffee

 It assumes you have basic understandings of how Discord API for bots roughly works, and the appropriate TypeScript knowledge.

 For more realistic examples, refer to the actual files inside the project.